LemuelBurke/Android-NFL-Super-Fan-App/README.md

 ---

-## 🚀 Key Features

-- **First-time Welcome Screen:** Guides users through app functionality on first launch, allowing users to select their preffered language and their favourite team.
-- **Shared Preferences:** Saves users selected language and favourited team, saves users from having to do this everytime they open the app.
-- **In-app Alarm Manager:** Sends reminders for game start times.
-- **Internet Connectivity Checks:** Ensures network-dependent features work correctly offline.
-- **Bilingual Support:** Full English and Cymraeg (Welsh) translations are supported.
-- **Push Notifications:** Alerts users when games are about to start and sends users random NFL 'Fun Facts'.

----

 ## ⚠️ Copyright, Trademark and General Notice

 Please note if you install this application it will not work as shown the API Key has been removed, this project was built to support the https://api-sports.io/ NFL API.